Celiaxz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond : sets the permissions to the file.
 9-John_Doe : sets the mode of the file.
 10-mirror_permissions : sets the mode of the file hello the same as olleh's mode.
+11-directories_permissions : adds exe permissions to all subdir of the current dir for the owner, the grp owner and all other user.